nrs-org/novelslop/content/vol_01/chap_05.typ

   2-B, had a brief speech along the lines of "I will make this school a better place" and "Welcome fellow newcomers, I hope you will enjoy your stay at Misuzu".
-Nothing too extraordinary, except for the unusual focus on improving efficiency and productivity, so maybe she was planning to do something related to this?
+Nothing too extraordinary, except for the unusual focus on improving efficiency and productivity, so maybe she was planning something interesting?

   Then comes the Principal.
 His speech is basically the last year (which is also similar to the year before) except for every occurences of last year is